-It’s understandable that in an the ever changing marketing industry, brushing up on your localization knowledge is a low priority for all you humble marketers out there.
+It’s understandable that in the ever-changing marketing industry, brushing up on your localization knowledge is a low priority for all you humble marketers out there.

-So, here are a three solutions that marketers can take on board to ensure they are well equipped for their voyage overseas with their marketing localization strategy:
+So, here are three solutions that marketers can take on board to ensure they are well-equipped for their voyage overseas with their marketing localization strategy:

-Consider transcreation - Transcreation or creative translation takes into account not only translation, but looks at a project with a particular audience in mind and edits things like images and layout, as well as wording; essentially re-creating the content for the target audience.
-Transcreation involves highly skilled, creative translators and can be time consuming and expensive, so if you plan on producing content in several languages, it may be sensible to take it one step at a time, launching language by language and perfecting each one as you go along.
-The transcreation process involves working to understand your brand, researching the target market with native speakers and using the information to modify your brand identity according to the target culture.
-Transcreation goes that little bit deeper than localization and is suitable for companies who want to be sure that they’re particular brand image is well received in another culture, particularly in those that are far different from their own.
+Consider transcreation - Transcreation or creative translation takes into account not only translation but looks at a project with a particular audience in mind and edits things like images and layout, as well as wording, essentially re-creating the content for the target audience.
+Transcreation involves highly skilled, creative translators and can be time-consuming and expensive, so if you plan on producing content in several languages, it may be sensible to take it one step at a time, launching language by language and perfecting each one as you go along.
+The transcreation process involves understanding your brand, researching the target market with native speakers, and using the information to modify your brand identity according to the target culture.
+Transcreation goes that little bit deeper than localization and is suitable for companies who want to be sure that their particular brand image is well received in another culture, particularly in those that are far different from their own.

-Invest in translation technology - The fast paced localization industry has paved the way for a multitude of technologies to aid language service providers in providing a more efficient translation process.
-For companies who regularly translate a lot of content or who want to localize their robust social media and content marketing strategies, investing in this technology along with a high quality language service provider is definitely worth the investment, saving time and money in the long run.
-Fast moving companies like Spotify and HubSpot have realised the advantages of investing in translation technology to aid their global expansion.
-Read about the benefits of translation management software in one of my previous posts here.
+Invest in translation technology - The fast-paced localization industry has paved the way for a multitude of technologies to aid language service providers in providing a more efficient translation process.
+For companies who regularly translate a lot of content or who want to localize their robust social media and content marketing strategies, investing in this technology, along with a high-quality language service provider, is definitely worth the investment, saving time and money in the long run.

-One example of how several translation vendors can make things less than ideal, is with your translation memory (TM).
-When one vendor translates into French for example, these translations are stored in your translation memory to be used in your next project.
+One example of how several translation vendors can make things less than ideal is with your translation memory (TM).
+When one vendor translates into French, for example, these translations are stored in your translation memory to be used in your next project.
 Equally, if you send the next project to a different vendor, they will also store the translations in their TM.
 Now both vendors will have a completely separate set of terms for the same language, causing a significant lack of consistency with translations.
-This will have a direct impact on the amount of time and money spent reviewing work, implementing changes and answering queries.
-You may not even realise that your decentralized localization process is the root of the problem, whilst wasted time and money simply slip through the cracks.
+This will have a direct impact on the amount of time and money spent reviewing work, implementing changes, and answering queries.
+You may not even realize that your decentralized localization process is the root of the problem, whilst wasted time and money simply slip through the cracks.

 Localization is an investment, and trying to reduce costs by cutting corners will ultimately result in poor quality and an inconsistent brand image.
 Your translation company is the one who helps bring your product to the global marketplace, so localization deserves its rightful place as an inherent part of your company.

-If you are involved in global marketing and would like to learn more about other challenges in marketing localization and how to solve them, maybe you can visit the Brand2Global conference this month in London .
-Also, feel free to share your comments with us below.
+If you are involved in global marketing and would like to learn more about other challenges in marketing localization and how to solve them, contact SimulTrans today for a consultation on your project.